Join author Garrett Peck at his many book events and walking tours in 2018.

 A remarkable day-long tour of two sited just a dozen miles and thirty-five months apart that led to the downfall of slavery: John Brown's Raid on Harpers Ferry, and the Battle of Antietam that directly led to the Emancipation Proclamation.
 October 20 through The Smithsonian Associates.
 Register here.

 Alexandria's Historic Breweries

-This tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2017, both for public and private groups.
-Dates include: March 26, June 18 (Father's Day), September 17 (Oktoberfest), and December 3 (Repeal Day) through Portner Brewhouse, which sponsors the tour.
-Purchase tickets on Eventbrite (click on "Select a Date" for the full list of dates).
+This walking tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2018, both for public and private groups.
+Dates include: November 10 through Politics & Prose; and November 17, 18, and 24 through The Smithsonian Associates.
 Tour begins at Old Presbyterian Meeting House, 323 S. Fairfax Street, Alexandria, VA

 George Washington's Alexandria

 April 21, 27 and 29.
 A 2.5-hour walking tour through Old Town Alexandria of sites related to the Founding Father.
 Register through The Smithsonian Associates.
 Buy tickets at Smithsonian Associates.

 One of Peck's most popular tours is back!
 The Jazz Nights in Shaw Tour visits numerous jazz clubs, concert halls, and speakeasies from the era when U Street was DC's "Black Broadway."
 Led through The Smithsonian Associates on July 5, 11, 13 and 19.
 Registration details to follow.
 Also May 27 through Politics & Prose.
 Register here.

 Garrett Peck will sign copies of his books at this notable annual book festival in Eastern Market (225 7th Street, SE), Sunday, May 6 from 11am - 3pm.